TencentAILabHealthcare/Spatial-DC/doc/documentation/framework.md

 - **D-E/D-D**: Represents the encoder and decoder architecture of the autoencoder
 - **G-E/G-D**: Represents the encoder and decoder architecture of the VGAE
 ```

-This Markdown formatting should help clarify the structure and content of the Spatial-DC framework.